Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 Is contactless payment safe in Barcelona?

-When contactless payment first became commonplace, there were concerns that tech-savvy thieves could exploit the technology to steal money from your credit cards without even having to remove your wallet from your pocket or purse.
+When contactless payment first became commonplace, there were concerns that tech-savvy thieves could exploit the technology to steal money from your credit cards without removing your wallet from your pocket or purse.

-In reality, as feasible as this may sound, it hasn’t become a problem, and I suspect that de designers of contactless technology have taken measures to ensure that it can’t happen.
-If you are worried about the risk, you could purchase an RFID blocking wallet or pouch like this one on Amazon, which has the advantage that it also protects you from pickpockets.
+In reality, as feasible as this may sound, it hasn’t become a problem, and I suspect that the designers of contactless technology have taken measures to ensure that it can’t happen.

 Leave a comment